Whiteknight/ParserObjects/docs/v5/sequences.md

 1. Sequences should properly report whether they are at the end of input at all times, without needing to read a value first.
 2. Sequences should properly report the number of items consumed from the sequence at the current point in time, and also report the correct location in input at the current point in time
 3. Sequences should be friendly to the underlying data source
-   1. Sequences should only read values from the underlying source once, even on rewind
+   1. Sequences should read from the underlying data source as infrequently as possible.
-   2. Sequences should dispose, cleanup or free resources as soon as possible, even if the sequence is still in use
+   2. Sequences should dispose, cleanup or free resources as soon as reasonably possible.
-4. Sequences should be able to rewind to a previous position with `O(1)` time complexity
+4. Sequences should be able to rewind to a previous position with `O(1)` time complexity (with the caveat that refilling a buffer may be `O(n)`)
 5. Sequences should be able to be read infinitely, and will return a special end sentinel value for all read attempts after the end of input.

 ## Methods and Usage